creativetechnologylab/CTLSimpleDetection/README.md

 Copy the `CTLSimpleDetection` folder into your project and then you can require it by using `const CTLSimpleDetection = require('./CTLSimpleDetection/CTLSimpleDetection')` in your node.js code.

-You do however also need to install the cloud vision API into your project:
+You do however also need to install the axios module into your project:

 ```
-npm install @google-cloud/vision
+npm install axios
 ```

-You also need to download service account credentials JSON file for a google account.
-Look at this link <https://cloud.google.com/vision/docs/quickstart-client-libraries> and follow **Steps 1 - 4** in the **Before you begin section**
+You also need to get an API Key from Google Cloud to use the google vision API. <https://cloud.google.com/docs/authentication/api-keys#creating_an_api_key>

 ## API